eandersonEverfi/product-qa-docs/docs/assestment_block2.md

 GIVEN: The user loads the Assessment 2 component\
 WHEN: The user selects all incorrect answers to each set of questions\
-THEN: The user will get incremental feedback about the correctness of their option choices on each assessment page\
 THEN: The user will get a failing score of 0 on the conclusion page

+verifying the submit button is diabled by default

 verifying page subtitle

 verifying page x of y counter

-selecting radio 1of3
+selecting radio 2/3

+after submission of the form -- all form options should be disabled

+the retry button is shown

+feedback message for radio 2/3 produces the 'incorrect answer' feedback message

-User is taken to page 2/3 - score of submitted option is shown now
+User is taken to page 2/3

-visual check -  User gets feedback from page 1/3 selection = incorrect

 need to do the cy.contains or the dom change will not be found on page navigation